dominikz98/Clizer/docs/utils.md

 ## Cancellation Binding
 Passed CancellationTokens will automatecally be triggerd by pressing STRG + C.

-## File Accessor
+## Data Accessor
-With IClizerFileAccessor you can create and inject a file accessor to encapsulate file management.
+With IClizerFileAccessor you can create and inject a data accessor to encapsulate file management.
-File accessor can be used to load data from IO, databases, file storage, ...
+Data accessor can be used to load data from IO, databases, file storage, ...

 Json file from IO accessor example:
 ```csharp